FunnelKit

 Asking for a review makes your customer feel valued.
 It assures them that you care about their opinions and are open to suggestions.

-Here’s a wonderful request review email example from Asos:
+Here’s a wonderful review request email example from Asos:

 review request email - woocommerce post purchase email sequence